jumphone/BEER/README.md

 * BEER's manuscript version: https://github.com/jumphone/BEER/archive/0.0.2.zip

+# Differences between the latest version and the manuscript version (0.0.2)

+* "MBEER" is integrated into "BEER".

+* "Two-dimention UMAP" is used to replace "one-dimension tSNE".

+* "K-means grouping" is used to replace "sliding-window grouping".

+* "Spearman coefficient" is used to replace "Kendall coefficient" (Spearman is much faster than Kendall).

+* When combing multiple batches, instead of comparing each batch to the largest batch, the latest BEER will compare each two of them.

+* Both of "linear coeffiecient (Pearson)" and "non-linear coeffiecient (Spearman)" are used to evaluate batch effect.

 # News:

 * June 2019 ( v0.1.2 ): We provide scripts for using BBKNN in python.